-By the end of December 2020, Small and Medium Enterprises Revitalization Support Councils had provided revitalization planning support to 15,448 businesses nationwide.
-The SME Unit participated in the provision of support to over 20% (3,969 businesses) of these businesses (cumulative total as of December 31, 2020).
+By the end of December 2021, Small and Medium Enterprises Revitalization Councils had provided revitalization planning support to 20,126 businesses nationwide.
+The SME Unit participated in the provision of support to over 20% (4,915 businesses) of these businesses (cumulative total as of December 31, 2021).

-No. of revitalization planning support cases completed by Small and Medium Enterprises Revitalization Support Council (cumulative total) No. of cases where the SME Unit of JFC participated in the provision of support (cumulative total)
+No. of revitalization planning support cases completed by Small and Medium Enterprises Revitalization Council (cumulative total) No. of cases where the SME Unit of JFC participated in the provision of support (cumulative total) FY2021

-15,448 businesses 3,969 (25.7%)

-Neter As of Descender 21, 2020
+20,126 businesses 4,915 (24.4%)

-Note: As of December 31, 2020
+Note: As of December 31, 2021

-Implementation of New Loan (Capital Subordinated Loan: Revitalization-type) in Cooperation with Public Revitalization Support Institutions and Private Financial Institutions
+Implementation of New Loan (Capital Subordinated Loan: Revitalization-type) in Cooperation with

-The SME Unit applied the Capital Subordinated Loans (revitalization-type) and provided loans to the company A that received revitalization planning support from the Small and Medium Enterprises Revitalization Support Council.
+The SME Unit applied the Capital Subordinated Loans (revitalization-type) and provided loans to the company A that received revitalization planning support from the Small and Medium Enterprises Revitalization Council.

 For this project, the SME Unit extended new financing in the form of Capital Subordinated Loan as necessary fund for implementation of revitalization plans to a reorganizing company that had no business with the SME Unit in the past, at the time when main bank supported drastic revitalization of the company with DDS, and other banks normalized the loan condition with new finance.
 By providing the Capital Subordinated Loan, the company reinforced its financial foundations and stabilized cash flows, leading to its recovery.
 The SME Unit of JFC will continue to actively support the business revitalization of SMEs.